Xylitol is a sugar substitute that you can find in many foods and products. But while it’s OK for humans, xylitol is extremely toxic to dogs.

 Glutathione To The Rescue

-Glutathione is the most important, abundant, most active and most powerful of the antioxidants.
-None of the over the counter antioxidants would work without the glutathione created in the cells.
-The highest level of glutathione exists in the liver and it’s no accident that the liver is the major organ of detoxification and desperately needs its glutathione to stay healthy.
+When your dog is poisoned with xylitol, glutathione can help protect the liver.
+(If you remember, liver failure is a major contributor to poor prognoses.)
+The highest level of glutathione exists in the liver.
+It’s no accident that the liver is the major organ of detoxification and desperately needs its glutathione to stay healthy.

 The thing about glutathione is that it’s very poorly absorbed when taken orally.
-And when there is not time to waste, that’s a huge problem.
+And when there’s no time to waste, that’s a huge problem.

-A (dog) patient had to get glutathione to protect and regenerate his necrotic liver fast as his liver was disintegrating from unrestrained oxidation.
+A dog was disintegrating from unrestrained oxidation.
+He had to get glutathione to quickly protect and regenerate his necrotic liver.

 … After The Treatment